15 Christmas things to do in New York City

 Times Square| ©Hellotickets

-I'm sure you've seen on TV countless times how New Yorkers celebrate New Year's Eve in Times Square: the falling ball to mark the end of the year, the confetti explosion that follows at midnight, the jubilation of the crowd and the always fascinating fireworks.
+I'm sure you've seen on TV countless times how New Yorkers celebrate New Year's Eve from Times Square: the falling ball to mark the end of the year, the confetti explosion that follows at midnight, the jubilation of the gathered crowd and the always mesmerising fireworks.
 Do you remember?
 Yes, welcoming in the New Year in Times Square is definitely one of the best things to do at Christmas in New York.

 The pre-party on the evening of the 31st